kazumaxneo/MAG_refinement/README.md

 <br><br>
 ## Warnings
-This script performs well only when contamination is minimal to avoid connecting contaminated contigs.
+This script works well only when bin contamination is minimal.
+IF contaminated contig are exist, isolated genome assembler may bridge contaminated contigs and produce longer contamination.
 It is recommended that CheckM contamination values be less than 5%.
 <br><br>

 ## How to cite